-Decision Writing is a two-day workshop building on the decision-writing module in the Principles of Administrative Justice course.
+Decision Writing is a 14-hour course building on the decision-writing module in the Introduction to Administrative Justice course.
 The focus is to assist tribunal members to acquire writing skills directly relevant to them.
-The workshop will help participants bring a reader oriented perspective to writing decisions; organize and revise decisions to enhance logic and flow; write clear, concise and coherent decisions; and gain confidence in decision writing within their tribunal context.
-Participants will practice particular skills and techniques through focused writing exercises and by drafting or revising a decision.
-They will receive feedback on their exercises from an instructor.
-The workshop will include large and small group discussion and exercises.
-(14 Education Credits)
+The course will help participants bring a reader-oriented perspective to writing decisions; organize and revise decisions to enhance logic and flow; write clear, concise and coherent decisions; and gain confidence in decision writing within their tribunal context.
+Participants will practice particular skills and techniques through focused writing exercises and by drafting or revising decisions.
+They will receive feedback on their exercises both from an instructor and peer learners.
+The course will include large and small group discussions and exercises.

-- To develop the writing skills directly relevant to tribunal members and staff.
+- develop the writing skills directly relevant to tribunal members and staff.

-- To bring a reader oriented perspective to writing decisions
+- bring a reader-oriented perspective to writing decisions

-- To make written decisions readable, understandable and transparent.
+- make written decisions readable, understandable and transparent.

 Recommended prior FOAJ Training: Principles of Administrative Justice, Evidence, & Decision Making